paulosuzart/paulosuzart.github.io/_posts/2025-01-05-trying-zig-http-client-and-json-parser.md

 Some container libraries won't hurt, either.
 An easier way of transferring ownership, copying, etc., can bring the language closer to the daily programmer creating non-technical products for startups.

+Another language that I found very attractive is [C3](https://c3-lang.org/).
+It offers similar features ([comptime](https://c3-lang.org/generic-programming/compiletime/) e.g.) and makes a lot of promises.
+I might give it a try too.

 Zig found a place in my tool belt.
+And this is just a first exploration.
+There's more in the lower levels like C interop, and more.
 Let's see how it evolves.